 Article 24 - Protection of witnesses

-Does your country take appropriate measures within its means to provide effective protection from potential retaliation or intimidation for witnesses in criminal proceedings who give testimony concerning offences covered by the Convention (article 24, para.
+Does your country take appropriate measures within its means to provide effective protection from potential retaliation or intimidation for witnesses in criminal proceedings who give testimony concerning offences covered by the Convention and the Protocols to which your country is a Party (article 24, para.
 1)?

 Yes No